owlbarn/tutorial/book/diffequation/README.md

 let ts1, ys1 = Ode.odeint custom_solver f y01 tspec ()
 ```

-To make later calculation easier, we can make the two resulting matrices to be of the same shape using slicing.
+To make later calculation easier, we can set the two resulting matrices to be of the same shape using slicing.

 ```
 let r0, c0 = Mat.shape ys0